bautheac/factors/README.md

     #> 4:     month non-traded liquidity 196211  0.02854555
     #> 5:     month non-traded liquidity 196212  0.01435009
     #> 6:     month non-traded liquidity 196301  0.00947839

+### finRes

+Although the [factors](https://bautheac.github.io/factors/) package is self-contained it belongs to the [finRes](https://bautheac.github.io/finRes/) suite of packages where it helps with asset pricing research and analysis.

 ## References